 Announcements, analysis and opinions on industry trends around the mobile programmatic world.

-The opportunities through location and proximity based mobile advertising are well recognised now, and retailers wanting to increase sales by bringing more people into their store have a variety of options when it comes to footfall tracking capabilities.
+The opportunities through location and proximity-based mobile advertising are well recognised now, and retailers wanting to increase sales by bringing more people into their stores have a variety of options when it comes to footfall tracking capabilities.

-Proximity campaigns can be measured in two ways: either by the end user proactively performing a certain action at the store or by a third-party system simply tracking the user location.
+Proximity campaigns can be measured in two ways: either by the end-user proactively performing a certain action at the store or by a third-party system simply tracking the user's location.

 With visits that are simply prompted by a user’s (or rather, their mobile device) location, a user goes into “the store” and is tracked by a system that has access to the location provided by her phone, in a way that is transparent to the user.
 While this approach to measuring is a lot less accurate, it does have the advantage of requiring no integration whatsoever, neither in the ad nor in the store.

 The accuracy of the measurement of attributed visits – that is, visits coming from users who have previously been impacted by the campaign - will depend on the attribution system that is chosen.
 Unless you use a user-triggered system, however, none of the attribution systems can possibly exactly deliver ‘real visits’ because of their inherent inaccuracy.

 For example, it’s easy to miss visits when people see an ad and visit a store while their Wi-Fi is off, their apps are not sharing location or they simply have not provided consent to be tracked.
 It’s also impossible to differentiate vertically, in terms of who is in the store or who is in the apartment on the 22nd floor above it.
 Inaccuracies can also occur within a certain distance when, for example, someone is waiting for a bus across the street or looking at the shopping window outside.